nextstrain/nextstrain.org/content/about/03-methods/01-introduction.md

 ## Data Collection

 We maintain a database of publicly available sequences and have written a number of scripts to ingest and canonicize data from different sources.
-This database, which is regularly updated, allows downloading of Zika, Ebola and influenza genomes in fasta format.
+This database, which is regularly updated, allows downloading of Zika, Ebola and influenza genomes in FASTA format.

 ## Filtering